diverso-lab/fm_montecarlo/README.md

 However, the `random` module is not the only source of randomness in our framework.
 The MCTS method highly works with data structures (e.g., the search tree) which do no maintain the order of the states (e.g., sets, maps or dictionaries).
 For instance, in a configuration of a feature model the order of the features is irrelevant.
 Using those structures does not guarantee reproducibility when using methods like `random.choice`.
 Moreover, states in our framework can represent features, configurations of the feature model, or even feature models like in the reverse engineering problem.
 Mantaining a total order for those concepts is not straighforward, for example, defining when a feature model is lesser than other is not trivial.
-This change also impacts and significatively degrades the performance of the solution because require to continuosly sort the collections or using inneficient sorted data structures which Monte Carlo methods do not really need.
+This change also impacts and significatively degrades the performance of the solution because it requires to continuosly sorting the collections or using inneficient sorted data structures which Monte Carlo methods do not really need.
 That is, there is an important trade-off between performance and reproducibility when dealing with Monte Carlo methods and randomness that should be considered.

 To aleaviate these issues and provide maximum reproducibility we have modified our framework to use *sorted* data structures in all cases, defining when necessary a total order between the states.
 Despite this, some experiments can still present a small variation.
 This is due to in case of draws in the sorted elements (e.g., features with the same names).